TNG/ash-tree/README.md

 ```
-import { ReactOneTreeExport as ReactOneTree } from 'react-one-tree';
+import { AshTreeExport as AshTree } from 'ash-tree';

 function BasicTree(): ReactElement {